ortexx/qiwi-shop/readme.md

 returns promise, gets a bill refund status

 ### .checkNotificationAuthBasic(req)
-checks a notification by basic authentication
+checks a notification by a basic authentication

 ### .checkNotificationAuthSignature(req)
 checks a notification by a signature